TITLE Construction Manager

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least four years of management experience in construction or building trades is required.
+Experience: At least six years of management experience in construction or building trades is required.
+Supervisory experience is required.
 Hands-on construction or building trades experience is required.
 Two years of business experience is preferred.

 Skills: Management and administrative skills, particularly in the ability to instruct others and delegate are required.
 Construction skills and the ability to understand construction trades associated with managing a construction team are required.
 The ability to interpret blueprints, color schemes, sketches, and schematics is required.
 Computer literacy is required.
 Knowledge of the safe use of hazardous materials, solvents, cleaners, adhesives, and chemicals common to construction work is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Effort: The ability to lift and carry materials and equipment weighing up to fifty pounds on a frequent basis and up to one-hundred pounds on an occasional basis.
-A full range of physical motion is required in order to operate manual and electrically-powered tools, sprayers, and construction-related equipment.
-The ability to move throughout campus, including climbing stairs in all University buildings as well as ladders or scaffolding in order to supervise construction-related work is required.
+Effort: The ability to lift and carry materials and equipment weighing up to fifty pounds on a frequent basis and a full range of physical motion is required in order to operate manual and electric powered tools, sprayers, and construction-related equipment.
+The ability to move throughout campus, including climbing stairs in all University buildings as well as ladders or scaffolding to supervise construction-related work is required.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 Near-vision acuity is required to inspect construction and repairs.
 The ability to read blueprints, building code manuals, and other similar documents is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES